mr-karan/vscode-nomfmt/README.md

 ## Extension Settings

-`nomfmt` is designed to be plug-and-play but offers customization for those who want it:

 - `nomfmt.enable`: Enable or disable automatic formatting with `nomfmt`.
 Default is `true`.

 ## Supported File Types

-nomfmt is specifically designed to format `.nomad` and `.nomad.hcl` files.
+`nomfmt` is specifically designed to format `.nomad` and `.nomad.hcl` files.
 Ensure your job spec files have one of these extensions for the formatter to apply.